TheBlode/Evolution-Gaming-Scripts/README.md

 1) Go to Chrome Extensions page (chrome://extensions/).

-2) Enable "Developer Mode" (this is necessary to load the extension.
+2) Enable "Developer Mode" (this is necessary to load the extension).

 3) Click "Load Unpacked".